 We currently offer supply chain financing in the form of microcredit services.
-In 2008, the PBOC and the CBRC jointly promulgated the Guidance on the Pilot Establishment of Microcredit Companies, or the Microcredit Guidance, which allowed provincial governments to approve the establishment of microcredit companies on a trial basis.
+In 2008, PBOC and CBRC jointly promulgated the Guidance on the Pilot Establishment of Microcredit Companies, or the Microcredit Guidance, which allowed provincial governments to approve the establishment of microcredit companies on a trial basis.
 Many government authorities at the provincial or equivalent level, including Guangdong and Shanghai, issued local implementing rules on the administration of microcredit companies pursuant to the Microcredit Guidance.
 The specific local authority that is in charge of supervision of microcredit business in each administrative region may vary, and usually is the financial office of the local government.
-Any entities intend to engage in microcredit business in certain administrative region must obtain an approval from the local authority that is in charge of supervision over the microcredit business in such administrative region, and a microcredit company is not permitted to conduct microcredit business outside the administrative region where it is approved to conduct the business.
+Any entities intend to engage in microcredit business in such administrative region, and a microcredit company is not permitted to conduct microcredit business outside the administrative region where it is approved to conduct the business.
 Both national and local level regulations also require, among the other things, the sources of funds of a microcredit company to be limited to the capital contributed by its shareholders, donated fund, and loans from no more than two banking financial institutions provided such loans do not exceed 50% of the net capital of such microcredit company.
 We currently are permitted to engage in microcredit businesses through two subsidiaries of Vipshop China in Guangzhou and Shanghai, respectively.